plugins {

 }

-Those plugins make use of the Gradle toolchains support, which means that the SDK which is used to build the native is decorrelated from the JVM which is used to launch Gradle itself.
-Said differently, you can run Gradle with OpenJDK, while still building native images using the GraalVM SDK.
+Those plugins make use of Gradle toolchains support, which means that the SDK which is used to build the native is decorrelated from the JVM which is used to launch Gradle itself.
+Said differently, you can run Gradle with OpenJDK, while still building native executables using the GraalVM SDK.

 The Micronaut Gradle plugin will automatically configure the toolchains support for you, but there are a few things that you should be aware of: